 Any sales process should recognise the buyer’s journey and salespeople especially should understand it too!
 When you build a website – your website should be your best salesperson, after all it is working 24/7.
 That being said, it’s important that you have the buyer’s journey in mind right from the initial design, which is why you should build custom.
 Not doing this can be confusing or off-putting and can make your customers look elsewhere.
 For example, when you first go to the site to order your pizza, you don’t want a popup that asks if you want to go to your cart, because you haven’t put anything in there yet.
 Likewise, you don’t want an ad that asks “Have you thought about pizza for dinner?” right before you push the button to confirm your purchase.
 And you don’t want them to go when they’re so close!

-A well-designed site guides buyers through these steps so that they can make the decision you want.
+A well-designed website employing an inbound strategy guides buyers through these steps so that they can make the decision you want.
 That might mean calling you and setting up an appointment or coming into your store or buying a product directly from the website.
 This means that your site needs do more than have pretty pictures.
 Careful consideration needs to go into design, word choice, usability and more in order to be effective.
 Sound like a lot to do?
 Then let us do it for you!
 Get in touch or give us a call and we’ll be happy to make you an awesome custom website where the buyer’s journey ends in adding funds to your wallet – so you can buy more pizza!